Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 What are the most common allergens that affect dogs?

 The most common seasonal allergens that affect dogs are typically tree pollen, grass pollen, weed pollen and molds.
-These can vary depending on the season or specific geographic location.
+These can vary depending on the season or your specific geographic location.

 How are seasonal allergies in dogs diagnosed?